Call Us 03334553378

 We are upfront and honest regarding the treatment risks.
 We encourage you to weigh up the treatment benefits vs. risks prior to treatment.

-This is a common concern, and rightfully so.
+This is a common concern, and rightly so.
 Nobody should enter into any medical treatment without being aware of the potential downsides as well as the benefits.

 Perhaps surprisingly most vein clinic websites fail to highlight potential risks giving the impression that all treatments are perfectly safe with nothing at all to worry about.
 We are different.
 We are open and honest in our approach to our business and feel it is essential to warn potential patients of the small but real risk of side effects.